Mio Tsuneyasu

-Mio Tsuneyasu (常安 澪, Tsuneyasu Mio) is a Japanese professional footballer who plays as a winger or attacking midfielder for Malaysia Super League club Negeri Sembilan on loan from Gainare Tottori.
+Mio Tsuneyasu (常安 澪, Tsuneyasu Mio) is a Japanese professional footballer who plays as a winger or attacking midfielder for Malaysia Super League club Negeri Sembilan.

 Club career

 Gainare Tottori

 On 7 September 2023, Tsuneyasu was officially announced as a new signing for Gainare Tottori.
 He made his J.League debut two days later, on 9 September 2023.
 Since joining the club, Tsuneyasu has made 25 appearances.

 Negeri Sembilan (loan)

 On 4 July 2025, Tsuneyasu was announced as a loan signing for Malaysia Super League club Negeri Sembilan for the 2025–26 season.
 The deal is from the start of the league until 31 December 2025.
+He came on as a sub in the match against Selangor on 24 August, scoring twice to win the game 2-1.
+In December, the club announced extension of his loan spell until the end of 2025–26 season.